Watch the Cancer.Net Video: Late Effects of Childhood Cancer Treatment, with Lisa Diller, MD , adapted from this content

 - Do you have experience with treating cancer survivors?

 - Can you recommend a follow-up clinic that specializes in late effects?

 If your child is being treated for cancer, work with your child's doctor to create and regularly update a detailed summary of treatment information.
-This document can be used to create an individualized plan for late effects screening and check-ups.
-It's also important for other health care specialists who treat your child to have a copy.
-Once treatment has been completed, your child should keep a copy of the treatment summary to carry into adulthood.
+This document can be used to create a personal plan for late effects screening and check-ups.
+It is also important for other health care specialists who treat your child to have a copy.
+Once treatment is complete, your child should keep a copy of the treatment summary to carry into adulthood.

 - Patient's name and birth date

-- Original diagnosis date and date of any recurrence (return of the cancer)
+- Date of cancer diagnosis and date of any recurrence (return of the cancer)

 - Type of cancer, including details such as tissue or cell type and stage or grade

 - Place of treatment and name and phone number of the primary oncologist